1st November 2017 by Jess

 B6 – This vitamin is needed for the healthy hormone activity, energy and nervous system.
 We also need it for a healthy brain.

 Origin: Europe, North West Africa and South East Africa

-Popular in: desserts (pies, fools, crumble), drinks (soda, milk, wine, tea), preserves (jelly, dried, pickled, syrup)
+Popular in: desserts (pies, fools, crumble), drinks (soda, milk, wine, tea), preserves (jam, dried, pickled, syrup)